mui/material-ui/pages/api/collapse.md

 ---
 filename: /packages/material-ui/src/Collapse/Collapse.js
+title: API of Collapse
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Collapse

+<p class="description">The API documentation of the Collapse React component.</p>

 The Collapse transition is used by the
 [Vertical Stepper](/demos/steppers#vertical-stepper) StepContent component.